-Large accelerated filer 0 Accelerated filer

-Non-accelerated filer 0 Smaller reporting company Π

-Emerging growth company Ο

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report \Box

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements \square

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b).

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes 🗆 No 🗵
+Large accelerated filer Accelerated filer Non-accelerated filer × Smaller reporting company Emerging growth company × • • mark if the registrant has elected not to use the extended transition cial accounting standards provided pursuant to Section 13(a) of the effectiveness of its internal co ontrol over financial rep led a report on and attestation to its management's assessment of the porting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C at prepared or issued its audit report. \Box Č 1 · / of the Act, indicate by check mark whether the financial statement tion of an error to previously issued financial statements. \Box ts of corrections are restatements that required a recovery analysis of e registrant's executive officers during the relevant recovery period d Indicate by check mark wheth ner the registrant is a sh nell company (as defined in Rule 12b-2 of the Act).
+Yes □ No X